 Is there a fee?
 No. However, if you can help out by offering an activity, donating materials, escorting kids to and from sessions, or assist session leaders or planners that day or in preparation thereof, we welcome your support.

 Sounds great, but I don't have kids (in that age range or otherwise).
 "Our" daughters and sons includes all the children in our lives.
 So enroll nieces and nephews, grandchildren, neighbors and friends, and/or volunteer to facilitate an activity, escort kids to and from sessions, or to assist a session leader.

 What else do I need to know ?

 Space is limited, and registration is required.
 Registration forms are available about one month prior to the program.

-fruit, cookies and juice.
+Lunch is provided.
+Our regular menu is make-your-own (or Trailhead made) sandwich, chips, fruit, veggies and juice.
 For questions about food, contact Diane Kuehn (firstname.lastname@example.org).